![]() |

 by G.E.Studdy published by Partridge, London in 1931 |

 These were the first substantial Bonzo books.
-They had 90-odd pages of short stories and rhymes - all full illustrated in black & white, together with black & white and 'two tone' strip cartoons, and several full colour quality plates.
-These were definately a treasured gift-book for any child!
+They had 90-odd pages of short stories and rhymes - all fully illustrated in black & white, together with black & white and 'two tone' strip cartoons, and many full colour quality plates.
+These were definitely a treasured gift-book for any child! |